QuentinRa/blog.quentinra.dev/info/php/index.md

 ## Main concepts

-After learning almost all the syntax needed, here the concept you will surely use in PHP.
+After learning almost all the syntax needed, here concepts that you will surely use in PHP.

 * [Classes and objects](theme/classes.md)
 * [Database and SQL](theme/sql.md)